Jump to topic

 Some of the most commonly abused prescription drugs include:

-The majority of substance use disorders begin in the teenage years and continue throughout adulthood.
+The majority of substance use disorders (SUD) begin in the teenage years and continue into adulthood.
 It can be very difficult for teens to overcome addiction.
 Seeking help is the best way to increase the likelihood of recovery.

 The most important thing to remember is that teens need support before, during, and after substance or alcohol abuse treatment.